 105 Important Deadlines for Full-time Fall/Winter Session

-January 17: Supplemental application due for Ivey Advanced Entry Opportunity (AEO)
+January 13, 2022: Supplementary application due for Ivey Advanced Entry Opportunity (AEO).

 Submission of Documents

-An acknowledgement will be sent to you detailing the documents required to complete your application for admission to Huron.
-All requested supporting documents must be received before an admissions decision can be made.
-Please send all documents to Huron’s Admission Office.
+After Western receives your application, we will send an acknowledgement to you detailing the documents required to complete your application for admission to Huron.
+We must receive all requested supporting documents before we can make an admission decision.
+You can upload academic transcripts and supporting documents to your Huron portal.

-It is your responsibility to ensure that all required documentation has been submitted to the Undergraduate Admissions Office.
+It is your responsibility to ensure that all required documentation is submitted to the Undergraduate Admissions Office at Huron.
+You must submit a copy of each document to each campus you apply to; sending the documents to Western does not guarantee receipt by Huron.
 Submit all documents as soon as they are available and prior to the document deadline.

-Huron at Western is an English‑speaking university.
-If English is not your first language, you must write 1 of the following tests of English proficiency:
+We are an English‑speaking university.
+If English is not your first language, you must write one of the following tests of English proficiency:

-You may also complete the Highest Advanced Level at the English Language Centre at Western University, Level 5 of Fanshawe College’s English as a Second Language Program, or London Language Institute’s ESL University Preparation Program as an alternative to one of the above tests.
+You may also complete the Highest Advanced Level at the Western English Language Centre (WELC), Level 10 of Fanshawe College’s English as a Second Language Program or London Language Institute’s ESL University Preparation Program as an alternative to one of the previous tests.

-Procedures for requesting academic accommodation and information about related support is available on the services for students with disabilities website.
+Procedures for requesting academic accommodation and information about related support are available on the Academic Support & Engagement website.

 1349 Western Road